turbaevsky/indicators/doc/PI_DB_TS.md

 ## Abstract

-It's a live document to describe the _minimal_ functionlaity of the Performance Indicators Application, which is currently work on the INPO servers as two apps which is DES and [Reports](#reports).
+It's a live document to describe the _minimal_ functionality of the Performance Indicators Application, which is currently work on the INPO servers as two apps which is DES and [Reports](#reports).

 As minimum, _all_ these functions _must_ be included into the new PI application.
-Also it is necessary to include all the reporting functions ehich are described into the [Prototype](#prototype-functionality) section.
-It is the vital condition to extend the existing DES-Reports functionality to justify developnemt necessity.
+Also it is necessary to include all the reporting functions which are described into the [Prototype](#prototype-functionality) section.
+It is the vital condition to extend the existing DES-Reports functionality to justify development necessity.

 Some extra [functionality](#extra-functionality) is also described in here and is divided to _must_ and _should_ sections.